microsoft/ccf-app-samples/banking-app/README.md

 ### Why "Deposit money" API (`POST /app/deposit/{user_id}/{account_name}`) can't be called by users not members?

-In real life, it's normal that users can deposit money through ATM at their own will.
+In real life, it's normal that users can deposit money through an ATM at their own will.
 So it might be unintuitive that users can't call the endpoint.
 However if we allow users, they could deposit any amount of money with no actual money.
 If you want implement an ATM, the deposit procedure would be:

 1. User puts actual money into an ATM.
 2. The ATM counts the money.
-3. The ATM calls "Deposit money" API as bank.
+3. The ATM calls "Deposit money" API as the bank.

 ## Why CCF?